lilab-bcb/cirrocumulus/docs/installation.rst

 - Install cirrocumulus using pip or docker

-- Optional additional setup to enable authentication and authorization via Okta or google:
+- Optional additional setup to enable authentication and authorization via Okta or Google:

     - Install additional libraries: